 What the immune system does

-The immune system basically works by keeping track of all of the substances normally found in the body.
-Any new substance in the body that the immune system does not recognize raises an alarm, causing the immune system to attack it.
-Substances that cause an immune system response are called antigens.
-The immune response can lead to destruction of anything containing the antigen, such as germs or cancer cells.
+The immune system keeps track of all of the substances normally found in the body.
+Any new substance in the body that the immune system doesn’t recognize raises an alarm, causing the immune system to attack it.
+Substances that cause an immune response are called antigens.
+The immune response can destroy anything containing the antigen, such as germs or cancer cells.

-Clearly the immune system’s normal ability to fight cancer is limited, because many people with healthy immune systems still develop cancer.
-The immune system may not see the cancer cells as foreign because the cancer cells (and their antigens) are not different enough from those of normal cells.
-Sometimes the immune system recognizes the cancer cells, but the response may not be strong enough to destroy the cancer.
-Cancer cells themselves may also give off substances that keep the immune system in check.
+Clearly there are limits on the immune system’s ability to fight cancer on its own, because many people with healthy immune systems still develop cancer.
+Sometimes the immune system doesn’t see the cancer cells as foreign because the cells are not different enough from normal cells.
+Sometimes the immune system recognizes the cancer cells, but the response might not be strong enough to destroy the cancer.
+Cancer cells themselves can also give off substances that keep the immune system in check.

-To overcome this, researchers have designed ways to help the immune system recognize cancer cells and strengthen its response so that it will destroy them.
+To overcome this, researchers have found ways to help the immune system recognize cancer cells and strengthen its response so that it will destroy them.

 Last Medical Review: 03/19/2014